conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

         - liblapacke

 .. note::
-  You should specify only the libraries the package needs. (i.e. if the package doesn't need LAPACK, remove liblapack and liblapacke)
+  You should specify only the libraries that the package needs. (i.e. if the package doesn't need LAPACK, remove liblapack and liblapacke)

   At recipe build time, above requirements would download the NETLIB's reference implementations and build your recipe against those.
-  At runtime by default the following packages will be used.
+  At runtime, by default the following packages will be used.

 .. code-block:: yaml